bcCOVID-19group/bcCOVID-19group-site/content/post/2022-07-13-report/index.md

 The BC COVID-19 Modelling team issued their [twenty-third report](/post/2022-07-13-report/COVID19group-2022-07-13.pdf) on the status of COVID-19 in British Columbia (July 13th, 2022).
-This report focuses on the ongoing Omicron BA.2 wave, which appears to have peaked in BC and elsewhere in Canada, and examines data for new variants.
+This report focuses on the rising Omicron BA.5 wave, which is now the most frequent variant in BC and Canada.
 In the video accompanying this report (to appear), [Dr. Eric Cytrynbaum](/authors/cytryn/) walks you through the key results and highlights the take-home messages.